 The equity in your home can increase in two ways;

-The good thing about your home equity is that you can use it as collateral to get a low-cost term loan or line of credit.
-The loan can help you finance your home renovations, your children’s education, or a down payment on a second home.
+The good thing about your home equity is that you can use it as collateral for a low-cost term loan or line of credit.
+The loan can help you finance your home renovations, children’s education, or a down payment on a second home.

 There are two ways you can use your home equity to borrow money